Embedding

 vm.SetDirectory(filepath.Dir(executable))

-// Set the source code to execute
+// Set the source code to execute, and the name errors should report

 vm.SetSource(`print('Hello, universe!')`)